gitlabhq/omnibus-gitlab/README.md

-After omnibus-gitlab is installed and configured, your server will have a Runit service directory (`runsvdir`) process running that gets started at boot via `/etc/inittab` or the `gitlab-runsvdir` Upstart resource.
-Do not touch the `runsvdir` process; to manage GitLab processes you should use `gitlab-ctl` instead.
+After omnibus-gitlab is installed and configured, your server will have a Runit service directory (`runsvdir`) process running that gets started at boot via `/etc/inittab` or the `/etc/init/gitlab-runsvdir.conf` Upstart resource.
+You should not have to deal with the `runsvdir` process directly; you can use the `gitlab-ctl` front-end instead.

 You can start, stop or restart GitLab and all of its components with the following commands.